Bennetts Funeral Directors in Essex

 choose direct cremation

-People may assume that if you choose direct cremation, the funeral becomes de-personalised.
-But this is not the case.
+Don’t assume that if you choose direct cremation, your funeral will not be meaningful…

 1. David Bowie